barisyankin/NLP-related-to-complaints/README.md

 **Installing / Getting started**

-import requests
+requests

-import urllib.parse
+urllib.parse

-import random
+random

 from bs4 import BeautifulSoup

-import re
+re

-import pandas as pd
+pandas as pd

-from datetime import date
+datetime import date

 **You can find the code and csv file of my project on data extraction here.**